 The word "computer" comes from the word 'compute', which means to calculate.
 So a computer is normally considered to be a calculating device.
+A computer is an electronic device that manipulates information, or data.
+It has the ability to store, retrieve, and process data.
 In fact, the original objective for inventing the computer was to create a fast calculating machine.
 But more than 90% of the work done by computers today is of non-mathematical or non-numerical nature.
 Hence, to define a computer merely as calculating device is to ignore over 90% of its work.